leorickli/bike-company-etl-aws/README.md

 In the conception of the project and in the course of the processes, some proposals for different approaches and architectures emerged that could be discussed and/or perhaps addressed in the future.
 Below are some of these approaches:

 1. When testing the on-premises data transfer to the MySQL database in the RDS instance, there is the possibility of directly transferring the on-premises files to the existing database in the cloud.
-This measure is not viable because the data transfer is very slow, it requires a schema to already be established in the database and the architecture is poor, making future automations and improvements unfeasible.
+This measure is not viable because the data transfer is very slow, it requires a schema to already be established in the database and the architecture is poor, making future automation and improvements unfeasible.
-2. In the AWS documentation, it was suggested to backup the on-premises database using Percona's XtraBackup tool.
+2. In the AWS documentation, it was suggested to back up the on-premises database using Percona's XtraBackup tool.
 This measure may be feasible in the event of a direct transfer from the on-premises database to the cloud.
 3. After designing this project, it is possible to create a template in the CloudFormation tool to automate the creation of the stack used in this repository.
 4. It is possible that the data ingestion of objects (.csv files) within S3 is done by the AWS Glue tool for performing ETL.
 Subsequently, this processed data is sent to AWS Athena for data analysis.
 Athena is easily connected to Tableau for data visualization in addition to QuickSight.